neuralinkcorp/tsui/README.md

 - See your bandwidth
 - Easily log in, out, and reauthenticate

-We support tsui on macOS and Linux, x86_64 and aarch64.

 <img width="1039" alt="Screenshot of tsui" src="https://github.com/user-attachments/assets/9768a858-027a-431b-a5e2-39457d508648">

 ## Installation

+We support tsui on macOS and Linux, both x86_64 and aarch64 architectures.

-Run our install script:
+Run our installer:

 ```sh
 curl -sS https://tsui.neuralink.com/install | bash